Lomer Gouin: Biography

-He was born in Grondines, Quebec to Dr. Joseph-Nérée Gouin, a doctor and Séraphine Fugère.
+He was born in Grondines, Quebec to Dr. Joseph-Nérée Gouin, a doctor and Séraphine Fugère and was educated at Sorel College, Lévis College and Laval University in Montreal.
+He was called to the Bar in 1884.
+He practised with people heavily involved in Canadian and Quebec politics: Honoré Mercier, whose daughter he married, Louis-Olivier Taillon, Raymond Préfontaine, Joseph-Émery Robidoux, Louis-Philippe Bérard and Rodolphe Lemieux.
+He represented major railway companies.
+He was President of the Quebec Bar in 1910 and 1911.
 On May 24, 1888, he married Éliza Mercier, daughter of Honoré Mercier.
 Their son, Paul Gouin, later led the Action libérale nationale party.